Calibrating Generative Models to Distributional Constraints: Case-studies with Diverse Models, Data, and Constraints

 CGM-reward achieves more modest improvements in secondary structure diversity, which may in part be due to difficulty in computing $\widehat{\mbalpha}_N$.
 In order for \cref{eq:dual-opt} to be feasible with $N = 2.5 \times 10^3$ samples, we need to reduce the number of cutoff pairs from 99 to 15.
 CGM-reward fine-tuning reduces the symmetrized KL distance to CATH by two times for Genie2 and $1.6$ times for ESM3-open.
 However, for Genie2, CGM-reward also produces fewer design failures than CGM-relax.

 The gains in secondary structure diversity achieved by CGM cannot be obtained by simply increasing the sampling noise of Genie2 or the sampling temperature of ESM3.
-In \Cref{fig:protein-design}B, we show that increasing the sampling noise of Genie2 to $\sigma = 1$ improves structure diversity, but at the cost of 5.3 times more design failures (failure rate 74\%) than CGM.
-The same is true for ESM3 with increased sampling temperature $\tau = 1$, which yields a $1.3$ times higher failure rate of $97\%$.
+In \Cref{fig:protein-design}B, we show that increasing the sampling noise of Genie2 from the base model value of $\sigma=0.5$ to $\sigma = 1$ improves structure diversity, but at the cost of a much higher failure rate than CGM (74\% vs 14\%).
+The same is true for ESM3 with increased sampling temperature from $\tau=0.7$ to $\tau = 1$, which yields a failure rate of $97\%$.